Get

 Cocker Spaniels and Cats: What to Expect

 Cocker Spaniels can generally get along well with cats under the right circumstances.
-Still, each animal has its own unique personality.
+Still, each animal has their own unique personality, experiences, and behaviors based on early socialization with other pets.
 So, there’s no guarantee that any two animals will get along perfectly.

-These dogs typically interact with cats in a friendly and curious manner.
+When properly socialized, these dogs typically interact with cats in a friendly and curious manner.
 They may approach a cat with a wagging tail and attempt to sniff or lick them.
-Cocker Spaniels are generally not too aggressive towards cats and may even try to play with them.
+Cocker Spaniels are generally not too forward towards cats and some may try to play with them.

 But you must remember that they were first bred as hunting dogs.
 So, they have an instinct to chase small animals, including cats.
 This means some Cocker Spaniels may be more inclined to potentially harm your cats.